ManiaMate/mlb-game-predictor/whitepaper.md

 We present these results with appropriate cautiousness.
 Sports prediction is inherently difficult—each game is an independent event, and MLB is notoriously streaky.
 Several factors constrain model performance:

-- **Near-random baseline:** At 57.8% accuracy, our best model remains closer to a coin flip than a reliable oracle.
+- **Near-random baseline:** At 57.8% accuracy, our best model remains closer to a coin flip than a reliable source.
 Even Vegas, with superior resources, hovers around 54%.
 - **Feature scope:** We exclude team offense (OPS, wRC+), bullpen strength, and defensive metrics, which collectively influence roughly half of each game.
 - **Home team bias:** The model shows a tendency to favor home teams, likely due to the one-hot team encodings capturing historical home-field advantage.
 - **Pitcher sample size:** Early-season games have minimal historical data per pitcher, causing cold-start issues.